muratbayrktr/OOP-DesignPrinciples-SOLID/README.md

 ### 5. Dependency Inversion Principle (DIP)
 #### Definition
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-This principle aims to reduce the direct dependencies among classes【25†source】.
+This principle aims to reduce the direct dependencies among classes.

 #### Benefits
 - **Enhanced Modularity**: Easier to modify and test classes independently.